8 Steps to Creating an Effective B2B Content Marketing Strategy

 Take this blog post from Close as an example.
 The introduction hooks the readers right away:

 The reader learns about the B2B sales strategy not just by reading related content but also by watching videos interspersed with the text.
 That’s the kind of high-quality content you want to present to your readers.
+You can also hire AI freelancers to create this quality content if you're not looking to do it in-house.

 7. Focus on Engagement